tigrisdata/tigris-docs/docs/datamodels/overview.md

 ### Collections

-Collections are the core entity used by developers to model their entities.
+Collections are the core abstraction used by developers to model their entities.
 Collections are analogous to tables or column families in other systems: they represent an ordered set of structured records called documents that all follow a specific schema and whose fields are strongly typed.